 Thousands Fill Hong Kong's Streets To Protest China Extradition Bill

-Tens of thousands of people flooded the streets of Hong Kong on Sunday in a show of defiance against a government proposal that would allow people to be extradited to mainland China to face charges.
+Hundreds of thousands of people flooded the streets of Hong Kong on Sunday in a show of defiance against a government proposal that would allow people to be extradited to mainland China to face charges.

+Police said the crowd was about 240,000 people, but organizers estimated more than 1 million turned out.

 Protesters carrying banners and signs objecting to the government-backed legislation marched and chanted "no extradition" through the city center.
 Many of the marchers wore white, a symbol of justice and mourning in Chinese culture.

-Note: A previous version of this story incorrectly said post-demonstration skirmishes occurred after midnight on Sunday.
-The clashes took place just after midnight on Monday.